Tualatin Valley Physical Therapy, LLC BBB Business Review

 It’s about clinical reasoning.

-If you are dealing with persistent pain or a chronic tendon injury, our regenerative performance programs may help support your recovery.
+If you are dealing with persistent pain or a chronic tendon injury, our accelerated recovery programs may help support your recovery.

 At Tualatin Valley Physical Therapy, we provide personalized care focused on helping patients return to the activities they enjoy.

-👉 Give us a call at (971) 238-5755, or schedule a free consultation online to determine what your tissue actually needs.
+Give us a call at (971) 238-5755, or request a regenerative performance evaluation online to determine what your tissue actually needs.

 Medical Disclaimer